 Some conditions cause the finger or toe joint tissue to thicken, which makes movement difficult.
-This, in turn, may affect how the joint bends, leading to a locking sensation.
-The potential causes of this include injury and arthritis.
+This, in turn, may affect how the joint bends and may cause the finger to feel like it is locking up.

 Tendons surrounding the finger and toe joints control the movement of the digits.
 A sheath, called the synovial membrane, encloses the tendons.
 If the synovial membrane becomes inflamed, it can affect the tendon’s movement.
 The tendon may become stuck on the sheath and cause a finger or toe joint to lock in place.

 This article discusses what finger and toe joint locking is, other associated symptoms, causes, and treatments alongside lifestyle measures that may help prevent or manage it.

 People also refer to locking or catching of the joints in the digits as stenosing tenosynovitis.
 When this occurs in the finger joints, people also call it “trigger finger,” but it can affect any finger joints.